The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Baby Thermometer

-(My husband and I both have a medical background, so keeping a rectal thermometer and a forehead thermometer was important to us)
+(My husband and I both have a medical background, so keeping a rectal thermometer and a forehead thermometer was important to us.
+If you’re a Blueberry Pediatrics member, they will send a welcome kit that has all you need too!)

 - Baby Care Kit